OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ### 0.3.1

-* Fixed a server sync issue for new player map pin feature not syncing on first connection.
+* Fixed a server sync issue for new player map position icons feature not syncing on first connection.

 ### 0.3.0

-* Added ability to force player map pins on or off.
+* Added ability to force player map position icons on or off.
 * Added new config section for map pins.

 ### 0.2.0